Wallenberg family: Modern business

 The Wallenbergs have a very low-key public profile, eschewing conspicuous displays of wealth.
-The family motto is "Esse, non Videri" (Latin for "To be, rather than to seem").
-Wallenbergs business empire is often referred to as the Wallenberg sphere, the Wallenberg sphere is a large group of companies where their investment company, Investor AB, or foundation asset management company, Foundation Asset Management (FAM), have the controlling interest.
+The family motto is "Esse, non Videri" (Latin for "To be, rather than to seem") which was adopted by Marcus Wallenberg Sr in 1931.
+The Wallenberg's business empire is often referred to as the Wallenbergsfären (“Wallenberg sphere”), the Wallenberg sphere is a large group of companies where their investment company, Investor AB, or foundation asset management company, Foundation Asset Management (FAM), have the controlling interest.